Board of Trustees 2021

 To protect / improve their teaching life (as required) in our school.I am a registered secondary teacher, and have had appointments with a number of secondary schools, Waikato university and the local polytechnic, Toi Ohomai.

 My work life includes: A business where I give guidance and support in personal development.I also enjoy physical, creative work outside.
-Consequently I also have a landscaping business.My Wife Rika and I have 2 children at our school.They have both come from Nursery through to :Finn in class 6 and Femma in class 5.
+Consequently I also have a landscaping business.My Wife Rika and I have 2 children, one at college and one at our school.They have both come from Nursery through to, Femma in class 7 now.
 As a family we enjoy our local beach, Biking in the redwoods and travel experiences.

 I am currently the school’s staff representative and would like to continue to serve my colleagues in this capacity.

-I deliver regular reposts to the BOT and it is useful for me to speak to these at Board meetings and clarify any uncertainties.
+I deliver regular reports to the BOT and it is useful for me to speak to these at Board meetings and clarify any uncertainties.

-Mary came to Tauranga Waldorf School from Waikato Waldorf School where she was a founding parent and teacher.
-Mary joined Tauranga Waldorf School in 2006 as a Class teacher and Deputy Principal, becoming Principal in 2008.
+I came to Tauranga Waldorf School from Waikato Waldorf School where I was a founding parent and teacher.
+I joined Tauranga Waldorf School in 2006 as a Class teacher and Deputy Principal, becoming Principal in 2008.

-Louise is the Operations Manager for the Waldorf Schools (BOP) Trust.
+Louise is the Proprietors Representative for the Waldorf Schools (BOP) Trust.

 All three of her children attended Tauranga Waldorf School from Kindergarten to Class 7.
 Louise has been employed by the Trust since 2008 although her association with the school goes back to 1988 when her first child enrolled in the kindergarten.
 Louise’s depth of knowledge is varied and deep and she plays an enormous role in organising and setting up school festivals, plays and the annual school fair and open day.